less/less-docs/content/features-overview.md

 @base: 2cm * 3mm; // result is 6cm
 ```

-You can also do arithemtic on colors:
+You can also do arithmetic on colors:

 ```less
 @color: #224488 / 2; //results in #112244